hertacao/telloVRControl/README.md

 For this app you should be familiar with:
 * Creating, building, and running apps in Android Studio.
-* Using the Android sensor framework to gain access to available sensors on the device, and to register and unregister listeners for those sensors.
+* Using the Android com.example.android.main.sensor framework to gain access to available sensors on the device, and to register and unregister listeners for those sensors.
-* Using the onSensorChanged() method from the SensorEventListener interface to handle changes to sensor data.
+* Using the onSensorChanged() method from the SensorEventListener interface to handle changes to com.example.android.main.sensor data.

 Getting Started